psu13/mutable-hakyll/posts/eclipse-2024.md

 4. My original plan was to put a 2x teleconverter on the long lens to get that longer focal length.
 But when I tried this configuration I found it hard to get sharp pictures in my back yard.
 1600mm equivalent is just really hard to deal with.
-If I were to do that again I'd get a telescope-style mount for the camera instead of using a plan tripod.
+If I were to do that again I'd get a telescope-style mount for the camera instead of using a plain tripod.
 So I compromised a bit on image size and took the teleconverter off, which ended up being a good choice.
 Modern digital cameras of even moderate resolution, like my little 4/3rds bodies have enough pixels to give you a lot of leeway to crop.